ariellegreenspan/Amazon_Vine_Analysis/README.md

 ## Summary:

-The summary states whether or not there is bias, and the results support this statement (2 pt) An additional analysis is recommended to support the statement (2 pt)
+There was not bias in the paid reviews compared to the unpaid reviews.
+This can be displayed in the results, where the paid Vine reviews actually had a lower percentage of five star reviews compared to the unpaid non-Vine reviews.
+An additional analysis is recommended to support the statement (2 pt)